-- (a) A Team may be composed of two to five Team Members who shall be the only individuals contributing to the work product of the Team over the course of the Competition Year.
-Substitutions of Team Members must be made in accordance with Rule 3.6.
-Replacement or addition of Team Members may only be made in accordance with Rule 3.6.
-Permission from the Executive Director is not required to remove one or more Team Members (without substitution). - (b) Participating institutions and individuals are not permitted to use the current year's Competition Problem for any purpose other than participating in the Jessup Competition, including, but not limited to, conducting an internal moot court competition and/or Jessup Team try-outs.
+- (a) A Team may be composed of two to five Team Members.
+Team Members must satisfy the eligibility requirements set forth in Rules 2.3 through 2.7 and must be registered in accordance with Rule 3.2.
+Team Members shall be the only individuals permitted to contribute to the substantive work product of the Team over the course of the Competition Year, as set out in Rules 2.8 through 2.10.
+Substitutions, replacements or additions of Team Members may only be made in accordance with Rule 3.6.
+Permission from the Executive Director is not required to remove one or more Team Members (without substitution). - (b) A Team shall have a number of Team Advisors no larger than is necessary to adequately prepare the Team to participate fairly in the Competition.
+Teams must register all Team Advisors in accordance with Rule 3.4.
+Team Advisors are not and cannot be Team Members.
+Team Advisors are restricted by and are subject to the outside assistance rules contained in Rules 2.8 through 2.10. - (c) Participating institutions and individuals are not permitted to use the current year's Competition Problem for any purpose other than participating in the Jessup Competition, including, but not limited to, conducting an internal moot court competition and/or Jessup Team try-outs.